Recoskie/JDasm/docs/Machine.md

 <br />

-Thus the same is true, for operating systems.
-As you must pick a architecture language that the whole system will run in.
+Thus the same is true for operating systems.
+As you must pick an architecture language that the whole system will run in.

 <h1>Self modifying code.</h1>

-It turns out we can write self modifying code.
-Once you understand the basics of a processor architecture.
-You can then write byte sequences out in memory, and run them directly.
+It turns out we can write self-modifying code once you understand the basics of a processor architecture.
+You can then write byte sequences out in memory and run them directly.

 <br />

-There are still developers that actually know how to write code that compares data, and makes changes on it's own.
+There are still developers that know how to write code that compares data and makes changes on its own.
 It is not magic once you know what processor architecture is.

 <br />

-Self modifying code is very powerful in creating realistic artificial intelligence systems that perform quickly.
-Without any slow compiler, or interpreter, or Assembler level tool between.
+Self-modifying code is very powerful in creating realistic artificial intelligence systems that perform quickly without any slow compiler, or interpreter, or Assembler level tool between.

 <h1>Malicious code.</h1>

-One of the problems with processor design is that it has to be mapped, and standardized, for software to work, or run.
+One of the problems with processor design is that it must be mapped and standardized for software to work or run.

 <br />

-It, however, makes it easy to write binary code that infects all systems.
-Since machine code is architecture based, and not Vendor, or company specific.
+It, however, makes it easy to write binary code that infects all systems since machine code is architecture-based and not Vendor or company-specific.

 <br />

-This makes it easy, for people to do a thing called code injection.
+This makes it easy for people to do a thing called code injection.
 Which is something I worry about.
 Thus I think you should be too.
-However there is not much we can do.
+However, there is not much we can do.

 <br />

-We came up with instruction set encryption.
-It is not practical though as it requires the encryption key set in the CPU core to change after, so much time.
+We came up with an instruction set encryption.
+It is not practical, though, as it requires the encryption key set in the CPU core to change after so much time.

 <br />

-Each time the encryption key changes it then has to decrypt, and re-encrypt the entire program.
+Each time the encryption key changes, it then has to decrypt and re-encrypt the entire program.
 So if another code tries to write to a running binary, it then would have to know the current encryption key set in the CPU core.

 <br />

-IT works good when security is a must.
-However, it is slow, and is not practical.
+IT works well when security is a must.
+However, it is slow and is not practical.
+Also, we can not use encryption keys that always remain the same for a particular process or data as it is easy to break encryption keys.

 <br />

-Also the following document, <a href="https://scholarworks.sjsu.edu/cgi/viewcontent.cgi?referer=https%3A%2F%2Fwww.google.com%2F&httpsredir=1&article=1154&context=etd_projects">Approximate Disassembly</a>, from the University of San Jose State discusses how to detect such code.
+Also, the following document, <a href="https://scholarworks.sjsu.edu/cgi/viewcontent.cgi?referer=https%3A%2F%2Fwww.google.com%2F&httpsredir=1&article=1154&context=etd_projects">Approximate Disassembly</a>, from the University of San Jose State discusses how to detect such code.

 <br />

-No matter how good of a detection model we make though.
+No matter how good of a detection model we make, though.
 It is not full proof to those that design the code to not be detected.

 <br />

-This is why detection software has to be updated constantly.
-As it is not hard to make stuff pass through the scanner undetected.
+This is why detection software must be updated constantly, as it is not hard to make stuff pass through the scanner undetected.